Mu Aurigae

-Mu Aurigae, Latinized as μ Aurigae, is the Bayer designation for an unconfirmed binary star in the northern constellation of Auriga.
-It is visible to the naked eye with an apparent visual magnitude of +4.88.
-Based upon an annual parallax shift of 20.10 mas as seen from Earth, is located 157 light-years from the Sun.
+Mu Aurigae is a candidate binary star system in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinized from μ Aurigae, and abbreviated Mu Aur or μ Aur.
+This star is visible to the naked eye with an apparent visual magnitude of +4.88.
+Based upon an annual parallax shift of 20.10 mas as seen from Earth, it is located approximately 162 light-years from the Sun.
+This system is drifting further away with a radial velocity of +26 km/s.